-Overall, we find that the mean WTP for local soil test results is between \$0.2 and \$4.8.
-For results from local experimental plots this amounts to \$2.3.
-Under certain conservative assumptions we discuss, the aggregate WTP for soil information in an area exceeds the costs of generating and delivering such information.
+In this paper, we provide empirical evidence of smallholder farmers' valuation for neighboring agricultural information.
+First, we characterize agricultural information from soil tests and experimental plots.
+Second, we investigates farmers' valuation for local agricultural information through four different willingness to pay (WTP) trials.
+The mean WTP for local soil test results is between \$0.2 and \$4.8, and for results from local experimental plots is \$2.3.
+Under certain assumptions, the aggregate WTP for soil information in an area exceeds the costs of generating and delivering such information.

-This work complements existing empirical evidence estimating farmers' willingness to pay for agricultural information and suggests that there are likely market failures in the generation of this knowledge.
-Closely related, Cole and Fernando (2016) elicit willingness to pay for an Interactive Voice Response (IVR) system among cotton farmers in Gujarat, India.
-The authors find that while the cost of the service was \$7 for nine months, farmers valued the service at only \$2 for the same period.
+This work complements existing empirical evidence that estimates farmers' willingness to pay for agricultural information.
+Cole and Fernando (2016) elicit willingness to pay for an Interactive Voice Response (IVR) system for cotton farmers in Gujarat, India.
+They find that while the cost of the service was \$7 per 9-months, farmers valued the service at \$2 for that same period.
 Interestingly, their impact estimates suggest that the benefits of receiving the information were much higher than the costs.
-Similarly, Palloni et al. (2018) find that farmers in Ghana have a high willingness to pay for a phone-based information service at low prices, but their willingness to pay decreases rapidly as the price increases.
-Complementary work has examined the impacts of receiving agricultural information on farmers' willingness to pay for inputs or their decision to use them (Murphy et al., 2017; Tjernström et al., 2019; Fabregas, 2019; Casaburi et al., 2014; Van Campenhout et al., 2018).
+Similarly, Palloni et al. (2018) find that farmers in Ghana have a high WTP for a phone-based information service at low prices but that their WTP decreases rapidly as the price increases.
+Complementary work has looked at the impacts of receiving agricultural information on farmers' WTP for those inputs or their decision to use them (Murphy et al., 2017; Tjernström et al., 2019; Fabregas, 2019; Casaburi et al., 2014; Van Campenhout et al., 2018).